kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 Not out of cruelty.

 But because she doesn't know what's at stake.
-How carelessly she could unravel all this carefully-crafted tragedy.
+How carelessly she could unravel this carefully-crafted tragedy.

 I live in fear.